-If you want edit video, so download PowerDirector APK 6.2.1 new version, multiple track, timeline video editing and powerful app.
+If you want edit video, so download PowerDirector APK 6.4.0 new version, multiple track, timeline video editing and powerful app.
 You can edit slow motion, effects, reverse video & more.
-And it's video cutter tools, download for free.
-Change backgrounds, it's new featured on PowerDirector green screen, Blue screen and more add background graphics over footage.
+And it is video cutter tools, download for free.
+Change backgrounds, it is new featured on PowerDirector green screen, Blue screen and more add background graphics over footage.
 Play your video in slow motion, you change video speed to produce slow and first.
 Your video editing done then ready so directly share on YouTube, Facebook & more!
 Add videos from your Timeline.

 - Developed by: CyberLink